How can we help?

 Follow

+Auvik sets a volume limit on the number of syslog messages processed and retained for each site to ensure optimal performance and manageability.
 Auvik has a transfer volume limit that defines how many messages can be sent, in total, for each site.
-The total transfer volume limit on a site, for the prior 14 days, is 700,000 messages per managed billable device.
-For example, if you have 3 billable devices on a site, your transfer limit would be 700,000 x 3 = 2.1 million messages.
+The total transfer volume limit on a site is 700,000 messages per managed billable device over a 14-day rolling window.

 It’s also important to note that only messages that are processed and retained will count towards your message limit: